Beresfield: Facilities

 The first public school in Beresfield was Upper Hexham Public School, now in the grounds of Beresfield Public School.
 The closest public secondary school is Francis Greenway High School.

 Beresfield has a small shopping centre featuring a post office, banks, Food for Less (Woolworths) supermarket, newsagent, physiotherapist, doctors' surgeries, petrol stations, take-aways and other stores.
 There is a branch of the Newcastle Region Library and an unused police station.

-Sporting facilities include a swimming pool, bowling club, golf course, cricket oval and rugby and soccer fields.
+Sporting facilities include a swimming pool, bowling club, golf course (which was ranked number one in Australia in 2020 and 2022), cricket oval and rugby and soccer fields.

 Churches include the Anglican church of St Pauls, which held its first service in 1949.
 The first timber St Pauls and its hall were built in 1955.
 A second brick church was built in 1980 following a fire.

 In the 1970s a new Roman Catholic parish church, Our Lady of Lourdes, was built at Beresfield.
 The original parish church had been located in Tarro.
 A station was opened at Beresfield and to serve as a mass centre a former Army hut was transported from Greta and erected where the present parish church now stands.
 St Jude's was demolished with the new church taking the title of the old Parish church.

 Active clubs and associations include local Scouting, Girl Guides, Lions & Rotary Clubs.
 Beresfield Thornton Girl Guide District is a very active youth organisation.
 The Girl Guides continue to give service to the local community by participating in Clean Up Australia Day, fundraising for charity and collecting items for those less fortunate.

 Beresfield is the location of Newcastle Memorial Park cemetery and crematorium.